 Visual Arts: Our program is led by Ms. Rizzo, our resident visual artist.
 Art making is a way in which we form a visual communication for our thoughts, feelings, and imagination.
 Art provides challenges, choices, and the opportunity for children to express themselves and think outside of the box.
 The visual arts program at PS 9 will include an exploration of various art materials and techniques that are developmentally appropriate, standards-based, and integrated with musical theatre, dance, and the academic curriculum.

 Dance: Our program is led by Ms. Molinari, our certified dance teacher.
-Dance is a kinesthetic art that uses set movement, improvised steps and/or gestures rhythmically and to music to create sequences and choreography.
+Dance is a kinesthetic art that uses set movement, improvised steps, and/or gestures rhythmically and to music to create sequences and choreography.
 PS 9 is excited to offer a dance program to all students.
-Our program focuses on learning the Elements of Dance, body, action, space, time, and energy, to compose and perform movement.
+Our program focuses on learning the Elements of Dance, body, action, space, time, and energy, to compose and perform the movement.
 As young children are inquisitive and active learners, movement is integral to their learning process.
-Dance will provide an avenue to engage in physical explorations and express their feelings.
-Structured dance experiences, as part of a process based curriculum, will help the children to develop physically, socially/affectively, cognitively, aesthetically, and meta-cognitively
+Dance provides an avenue to engage in physical explorations and express their feelings.
+Structured dance experiences, as part of a process-based curriculum, will help the children to develop physically, socially/affectively, cognitively, aesthetically, and meta-cognitively